-During your examination you will be tested by a licensed Audiologist using a series of low & high frequency words to determine your ability to understand verbiage within a conversation.
+During your examination you will be tested by a Board Certified Hearing Instrument Specialist using a series of low & high frequency words to determine your ability to understand verbiage within a conversation.
 We will also give you several words to repeat.
 The results will help us determine your percentage of hearing loss, your ability to understand speech and how hearing aids will improve your ability to hear.
 Insurance often covers these services.

 Professional staff is available to help you with problems you may be having with your hearing aids.
 They can also spend time with you and discuss ways to make listening with hearing aids easier in your day-to-day life.
 Family members are welcome and encouraged to come with you and learn about your hearing aids.